 1) Preliminary figure.

-The share of women has decreased, but remains at a relatively high level.
+The share of women remained almost unchanged at a relatively high level.

 With a further reduction in absolute primary energy consumption of stations in comparison to 2010, including through the use of energy-saving technologies, the positive trend of the past years is continuing.